evanvoorbergen/dsci100-project/README.md

-# dsci-100-project_template
+# dsci-100-project

-This repository is for the demo in DSCI100.
-A good readme lists all the files and what they all do/mean.
+This repository is for my DSCI100 project.
+It currently contains the individual project and some test files for seeing how GitHub and git work.

-This is a sample line of my readme that I added locally (on my computer, not the cloud)

-We love GitHub

-This is another edit!
-Now this is a second line I've added locally.